bem-site/bem-method/faq/faq.en.md

 ## Why does BEM not recommend using elements within elements (block\__elem1\__elem2)?

-The existence of elements of elements hinders the ability to change the internal structure of the block: elements cannot be swapped around, removed or added without modifying the existing code.
+The existence of elements of elements hinders the ability to change the internal structure of the block.
+Elements cannot be swapped around, removed or added without modifying the existing code.

 >For more information, see the [Quick Start](../method/quick-start/quick-start.en.md#nesting-1).